opsdis/icinga2-passive-replicator/README.md

 ```

 # Run i2pr as a service
-Checkout the example in `scripts/i2pr.service`
+Checkout the example in `scripts/i2pr.service`.
+The script expect that i2pr is installed in /opt as
+`/opt/i2pr`.

 # Monitor i2pr
 The service expose the following endpoint:

 - `/health` return http status 200 if okay or 503 if not
 - `/metrics` return the internal metrics, default i prometheus format.
-Using query paramater `format=json` the
+Using query parameter `format=json` the
 output will be json formatted